AUMTeam/aum-backend/docs/Setup.md

 apt-get install php php-fpm php-cgi php-pgsql apache2
 ```

-PHP has to support PCNTL with --enable-pcntl flag
+PHP has to support PCNTL with --enable-pcntl flag and LDAP with --enable-ldap flag

 ## Apache configuration